ymcmrs/PyINT/README.md

  4) ifgramDir should be named like:  IFGRAM_PacayaT120F107AlosA_20080101-20090101_0111-0123

 If you set all the above OK, then these scripts shoul work for you!
 If you can share some advices or ideas about python, GAMMA, InSAR processing ..., I would be very grateful and glad to communicate with you!

-Wish these scripts can help you for a good understand of GAMMA and InSAR processing!!
+Wish these scripts can help you for InSAR processing!!
 Enjoy it!

-Any advices or problems would be welcome!
-Do not hesitate to contact: ymcmrs@gmail.com
+Any advices or problems would be very welcomed!
+Do not hesitate to contact me: ymcmrs@gmail.com